 What types of data do you keep on your Android device?
 If you’re like most people, then you’ve probably listed documents, photos, videos, and audio files.
 And if you’ve been using your smartphone or tablet long enough, we’re willing to bet that you have first-hand experience with Android data loss.

-Fortunately for you, we also know what it’s like to lose important Android data, which is why we’ve put together this selection of the top 9 best tools for performing Android data recovery on Mac.
+Fortunately for you, we also know what it’s like to lose important Android data, which is why we’ve put together this selection of the top tools for performing Android data recovery on Mac.
 With their help, you should be able to recover your files in no time—no special skills required.

 Quick Comparison of Android Data Recovery Software

 For your convenience, we have prepared this quick comparison table, summarizing the key features of the top Android data recovery tools available for Mac users.